DrEmpiricism/ConvertTo-PfW/README.md

 - Microsoft offers a free Media Creation Tool for v1709 that will download their Fall Creator's Update v1709.
 - There are other legitimate 3rd party sources where this media can also be obtained.

-# How to run it
+# How to run the executable
 - Download the ConvertTo-PfW.exe.
 - Unblock the download.
-- Drag and drop an ISO or WIM file onto the ConvertTo-PfW.exe.
+- Drag and drop an ISO or WIM file onto the ConvertTo-PfW.exe
 - Let it run until completion.

 # How it works